 top of page

-Understanding Commercial Umbrella Insurance: A Business Protector
+Understanding Commercial Umbrella Insurance: A Safety Net for Your Business

 What is Commercial Umbrella Insurance?

 Commercial umbrella insurance is an additional layer of liability protection.
 It kicks in when your general liability insurance, auto liability insurance, or employer liability insurance limits are exhausted.
-In simpler terms, when you're facing a legal claim or lawsuit that exceeds the limits of your basic insurance, your commercial umbrella insurance makes sure that you're still covered.
+In simpler terms, when you're facing a legal claim or lawsuit that exceeds the limits of your basic insurance, your commercial umbrella insurance ensures that you're still covered.

 For example, imagine your business is involved in a car accident that causes severe injuries to another party.
 The total cost of the claim reaches $1 million, but your auto insurance only covers $500,000.
 This is where commercial umbrella insurance steps in to cover the remaining $500,000.